rayandasoriya/100DaysOfCode/README.md

 ## Day 50
 Solved 1 coding problem from LeetCode using Python.
-1. The problem is related to returning the quotient when divident and divisor is given.
+1. The problem is related to returning the quotient when dividend and divisor is given.
 Refer to Day50/Problem 1.pdf for more information regarding the problem.

 ## Day 51
 Solved 1 coding problem from LeetCode using Python.
-1. The problem is related to returning the maximum points accumulated after palying the number of tokens game.
+1. The problem is related to returning the maximum points accumulated after playing the number of tokens game.
 Refer to Day51/Problem 1.pdf for more information regarding the problem.

 ## Day 52
 Solved 1 coding problem from LeetCode using Python.